Greetings and welcome, ladies and gentlemen, music lovers, thrill seekers, conversationalists, sports fans all across the fruited plane.

 Why would Obama do this?

-Um in fact, the Washington Post headline, Obama gift wraps another soundbite for Republicans.
+In fact, the Washington Post headline, Obama gift wraps another soundbite for Republicans.

-I'm not so sure it's that big a deal, particularly with low information voters.
+I'm not so sure it's that big a deal, particularly with low-information voters.

 But here's the soundbite.

-Uh here's the here's the soundbite from which the supposed Republican soundbite could be taken.
+Here's the soundbite from which the supposed Republican soundbite could be taken.

 A lot of the states that are contested this time are states that I didn't win.

-It is difficult for them to have me in the state because the Republicans will use that uh to try to fan Republican turnout.
+And so some of the candidates there, it is difficult for them to have me in the state because the Republicans will use that to try to fan Republican turnout.

 The bottom line is, though, these are all folks who vote with me.